David L. Lawrence Convention Center: Naming

 The center—though completely a structure of 2003 construction—chose to retain the name of the earlier convention center on the site completed in 1981 in honor of David Leo Lawrence (June 18, 1889 – November 21, 1966).
-Lawrence was an American politician who served as the Democratic Governor of Pennsylvania from 1959 to 1963, only retiring because of the state's then term limit of 1 per governor.
+Lawrence was an American politician who served as the Democratic Governor of Pennsylvania from 1959 to 1963, only retiring because of the state's then term limit of one per governor.
 He is to date the only mayor of Pittsburgh to be elected Governor of Pennsylvania.
 Previously, he had been the longest tenured mayor of Pittsburgh (1946–1959) and the primary force behind Pittsburgh's urban renewal projects including the Mellon Arena, Gateway Center, Fort Pitt Tunnel and Point State Park.
 He was Pennsylvania's first Catholic Governor (at the time a major breakthrough for an Irish Catholic), and a major force in the national Democratic Party from the 1930s to the 1960s.
-Historians credit him with among other behind-the-scenes labors, leading a compromise at the 1944 National Democratic Convention that eventually made Harry Truman president.
-As well as healing a divided national convention of 1960 that resulted in the John F. Kennedy/Lyndon B. Johnson ticket, it is for these reasons as well as his work in the state and the city that he was dubbed "kingmaker" by party leaders.
+Historians credit him with among other behind-the-scenes labors, including leading a compromise at the 1944 National Democratic Convention that made Harry Truman vice president and hence eventually President.
+He also later also helped to heal the divided national convention of 1960 that resulted in the John F. Kennedy/Lyndon B. Johnson ticket; it is for these reasons as well as his work in the state and the city that he was dubbed "kingmaker" by media and party leaders.